-10.3.1.
-Built Form, Bulk and Scale
+Built Form, Bulk and Scale 10.3.1.

-The Planning Proposal is supported by a indicative reference design prepared by PTW Architects (refer to Appendix A) which demonstrates how the proposed built form closely aligns with the building envelope plan identified for the subject site in Council's CPPS.
+The Planning Proposal is supported by an indicative reference design prepared by PTW Architects (refer to Appendix A) which demonstrates how the proposed built form closely aligns with the building envelope plan identified for the subject site in Council's CPPS.
 To further guide the future development of the site, a draft DCP has also been prepared (refer to Appendix B).